 243 N Service Rd W, Oakville, Ontario L6M 3E5, Canada

-Please note: In accordance with Royal College of Dental Surgeons of Ontario's guidance, Dorval Family Dentistry has suspended all non-essential and elective dental services until the first week of April.
+Please note: In accordance with Royal College of Dental Surgeons of Ontario's guidance, Dorval Family Dentistry has suspended non-essential and elective dental services until further notice.
 Only emergency treatment will continue.

 Copyright © 2019 Dorval Family Dentistry - All Rights Reserved.